hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

  - Telekom Glasfaser Modem 2

 # Credits
-This whole documentation here was made possible by reverse engineering, and time investment from @hwti and the rest of the folks from the forum mention in the links section of the page.
+This whole documentation here was made possible thanks to the time invested into reverse engineering by @hwti and the rest of the folks from the forum mentioned in the links section of this page.
 Thanks a lot!